Peter Yarrow: Illness and death

 Yarrow died from bladder cancer at his Upper West Side apartment, on January 7, 2025, after a month in hospice care.
-He was 86, and was diagnosed with the illness four years prior.
+He was 86 and had been diagnosed with the illness four years prior.

 Awards and honors

 Yarrow received the Allard K. Lowenstein Award in 1982 for his "remarkable efforts in advancing the causes of human rights, peace, and freedom".
-In 1995 the Miami Jewish Federation recognized Yarrow's continual efforts by awarding its Tikkun olam Award for his part in helping to "repair the world".
+In 1995 the Miami Jewish Federation recognized Yarrow's continual efforts by awarding its Tikkun Olam Award for his part in helping to "repair the world".

 Yarrow was awarded the Kate Wolf Memorial Award by the World Folk Music Association in 1993.

 In 2003 a congressional resolution recognized Yarrow's achievements and those of Operation Respect.